boazbk/tcs/lec_08_uncomputability.md

 In particular, $U$ can even be used to evaluate itself!
 This notion of _self reference_ will appear time and again in this course, and as we will see, leads to several counter-intuitive phenomena in computing.

-Because we can transform other computational models, including NAND<<, $\lambda$ calculus, or a C program,  this means that even the seemingly "weak" NAND-TM programming language is powerful enough to contain an interpreter for all these models.
+Because we can transform other computational models, including NAND-RAM, $\lambda$ calculus, or a C program,  this means that even the seemingly "weak" NAND-TM programming language is powerful enough to contain an interpreter for all these models.

 To show the full proof of  [univnandppnoneff](){.ref}, we need to make sure $EVAL$ is well defined by specifying a  representation for NAND-TM programs.